 We’re proud to partner with The Prince’s Trust to support vulnerable young people to achieve their potential in local communities across the UK.

 Since our national charity partnership began in 2016, together we’ve raised over £830k for The Prince’s Trust.
 Funds support their Achieve Programme, a personal development course aimed to re-engage 13 to 19-year-olds with education.
-But now more than ever, they need our support.

-At least £2 from each notebook sold in-store will be donated and the funds raised will go on to support young people during this difficult time – whether they’re looking to get back into education or generally needing a confidence boost, The Prince’s Trust are on hand to help.
+Whether they’re looking to get back into education or generally needing a confidence boost, The Prince’s Trust are on hand to help.

 You can read more from people who have benefitted from The Prince's Trust's Achieve Programme below.